 Where to Go Next

 With Brazil bordering just about every country in South America, it’s a great destination to pair with another for a longer holiday itinerary.
-Travellers can explore a less travelled but equally beautiful country like Guyana, or choose from other exciting destinations such as the Uyuni salt flats in Bolivia, Machu Picchu and Lima in Peru, or Iguassu Falls and Buenos Aires in Argentina.
+Travellers can explore a less-travelled but equally beautiful country like Guyana, or choose from exciting destinations such as the Uyuni salt flats in Bolivia, Machu Picchu and Lima in Peru, or Iguassu Falls and Buenos Aires in Argentina.
 To really extend the adventure, head to Punta Arenas, Chile or Ushuaia, Argentina, both jump-off points for a journey to Antarctica.

 27 Jul 2020, 10:18 p.m.